Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 Although the agent configuration allows setting up credential-based configuration as environment variables with clear text, it still doesn't provide the necessary security.
 Instead, you can do one of the following:

-* Reference data keys within `@secret` resource created in Central
+* Reference data keys within `@secret` resource created in Amplify
 * Script the agent startup with openSSL
 * Use Docker secret for the Dockerized agents

 {{< alert title="Warning" color="warning" >}}If you are running your Traceability Agent in [offline mode](/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage/), you cannot secure your password with @Secret because there is no connectivity from the agent to Amplify platform where the secret is stored.{{< /alert >}}

-### Use the @Secret resources in Central
+### Use the @Secret resources in Amplify

-This will help you store your password or any sensitive information inside Amplify Central directly.
-This will work only when the agent is "connected" to Amplify Central.
+This will help you store your password or any sensitive information inside Amplify directly.
+This will work only when the agent is "connected" to Amplify.

-#### Create secret resource in Central
+#### Create secret resource in Amplify

 * Create a yaml file with a resource definition for secret in environment scope: